One-Nexus/Synergy/README.md

 * reversed wording (button-header)
 * underscore (header_button)

-To keep things as similar to BEM as possible, Modular provies an easy way to create relating components using underscores, eg - `header_wrapper`.
+To keep things as similar to BEM as possible, Synergy provies an easy way to create relating components using underscores, eg - `header_wrapper`.
 The `component` mixin accepts a single parameter:

 * `$components` - the name of your component(s) [optional]